Find us +44 (0)113 2837100

 Content:

 Study on this module will give students an opportunity to compare and critique sociological theories of education and constructions of childhood which have changed over time.
-Students will critically engage with historical, economic and global aspects of childhood and education; including changing policies and ideologies and the variety of influences on children’s current lived experiences.
+Students will critically engage with historical, economic and global aspects of childhood and education; including changing policies, ideologies and the variety of influences on children’s current lived experiences.

 Learning and Teaching Information: